Skip to main content

 Workflow Settings

-The gear menu next to the workflow name:
+The settings icon next to the workflow name (tooltip: Workflow settings):

 • Description (required) — the agent's trigger criteria.